 When you get your prescriptions from participating pharmacies, the plan will pay the participating pharmacy directly.
-To avoid paying the retail cost for a prescription drug instead of the allowed amount, be sure to present your identification card to the pharmacist for all prescription drug purchases.
+To avoid paying the retail cost for a prescription drug instead of the allowed amount, be sure to present your identification card for all prescription drug purchases.
+See Definitions for a definition of "allowed amount."